-The lead auditor, sometimes assisted by the director of the Accreditation Panel and TEAC's director of audits, selects the audit tasks.
+The lead auditor, the director of the Accreditation Panel, and TEAC's director of audits select the audit tasks.
 The particular audit trail (the sequence and nature of the audit tasks) is a matter of the auditors' professional judgments.
 A target is appropriate for probing if it is related to one of the elements and components of the TEAC system.